 The Most Successful Players in The World

-There are several players who have made millions from playing eSports around the world.
-The highest-earning player is currently Johan “N0tail” Sundstein from Denmark, who has earned $7,184,163.05 USD in total.
+Several players have made millions from playing eSports around the world.
+The highest-earning player is currently Johan “N0tail” Sundstein from Denmark, who has earned USD 7,184,163.05 in total.

-Canada’s highest-ranking player, Babaev, is at number thirty with his prize money of $2,567,317.71 USD.
+Canada’s highest-ranking player, Babaev, is at number thirty with his prize money of USD 2,567,317.71.
 In total, there are currently 147 players who have earned at least one million USD from gaming.

 Top Female Players in The World